 “You always gain by giving love.” – Reese Witherspoon

-Step 1 – Cut All Your Fabric & Ribbons
+Step 1 – Cut Your Fabric & Ribbons

 Due to the fact that I make blankets, I always have a ton of fabric in my house.
-If you don’t have fabric on hand, might I suggest, asking your family and friends if they have fabric or ribbon scraps on hand.
+If you don’t have fabric on hand, might I suggest, asking your family and friends if they have fabric or ribbon scraps they are looking to gift.
 You can also hit the fabric leftover bins at your local craft store.
-Also, the dollar store is a great resource for holiday ribbon.
+Keep in mind, the dollar store is a great resource for holiday ribbon, too.

-For this project, I cut all my fabrics and ribbon first, so they were ready to go.
-I cut them in various lengths, too.
-You don’t want everything to be the same length.
-Cut the strips about 1/2 – 3/4 inches wide.
+For this project and to save time, I pre-cut my fabrics and ribbon in various lengths, ranging from 1/2 to 3/4 inches wide.
 Anything wider than that will be hard to wrap around knot and tie onto the twine.
+Using different lengths also creates a fuller look.

-Remember, if you think some of the pieces are too long they can always be shortened.
+Remember, if you think some of your pieces are too long they can always be shortened.

 Step 2 – Making the Hearts

 I used a heart shaped cookie cutter and traced it onto the red ticking fabric.
-I wanted to make three hearts so I needed to cut out six pieces.
+In order to make three hearts, I needed to cut out six pieces.
 The squares I used were 6″ x 6″ and the cookie cutter slightly smaller than that.

 Step 3 – Braid the Twine & Attach Hearts